plgd-dev/hub/docs/guide/deployment/resource-aggregate.md

 # Resource Aggregate
-Resource aggregate translates commands to events, store them to database and publish them to messaging system.
+Resource Aggregate translates commands to events, store them to database and publish them to messaging system.

 ## Docker Image